June 9, 2025

 Tessa Gratton of MadCap Retreats shared CJ Omololu’s 9 box strategy for outlining a story’s arc.
 I applied this to both Monica and Yun’s sections, and almost immediately it made some things obvious.
 I can’t go into it without spoiling it, but it changed a key decision Monica makes in the end about a pencil she is given.
 The 9 box made me realize that Monica had to do something very specific with the pencil in order for a full, satisfying, resonance.

-Listen now at the @iHeartPodcast app, Apple Podcasts, or wherever you love to listen. 🎧
+Start listening to Bookmarked on the @iHeartPodcast app, Apple podcasts, or wherever you love to listen! 🎧

 To ENTER: